elixir-europe/rdmkit/pages/national_resources/pt_resources.md

 research data management.
 It also aims to promote open science, and the sharing and preservation of research data generated within the scope of projects developed with public funding.

-### Fórum GDI
+### Research Data Management Forum

 The Research Data Management Forum ([Fórum de Gestão de Dados de Informação](https://forumgdi.rcaap.pt)) is a space for the debate and sharing of ideas, projects, and best practices in Research Data Management, aiming to join together RDM support professionals in research institutions and science funding organisations.

-### National Distributed Computing Infrastructure (INCD)
+### National Center for Advanced Computing

-The [National Distributed Computing Infrastructure (INCD)](https://www.incd.pt) provides computing and data services to the national scientific and academic community in all areas of knowledge.
-The infrastructure is especially oriented to provide scientific computing services, supporting researchers and the participation in national and international projects.
+The [National Center for Advanced Computing (CNCA)](https://www.incd.pt) (previously National Distributed Computing Infrastructure) provides computing and data services to the national scientific and academic community in all areas of knowledge.
+CNCA is especially oriented to provide scientific computing services, supporting researchers and the participation in national and international projects.

 ## Life and Health Sciences Infrastructures and Resources